ldatb/homelab/README.md

 It is nice to have at least 512 GB of disk space.

 ## Setup
-To use this playbook you need the community.general package.
-To install it, use `ansible-galaxy collection install community.general`
 ```
 ansible-playbook ./ansible/bootstrap.yml -u admin --private-key <keypair-file> -i ./ansible/inventory
 ```